DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v1.0/_reference.md

-Welcome to the Register API!
 This API allows you to access information about trainees and provides endpoints to update and create trainee data.

-Below are the available endpoints.
+## API versioning strategy

+Find out about [how we make updates to the API](/api-docs#api-versioning-strategy), including:

+- the difference between breaking and non-breaking changes
+- how the API version number reflects changes
+- using the correct version of the API

+## Version 1.0

+Version 1.0 will be the first published version API which will be released in production.

+It has not been released yet.